 The year 7 course aims to get students familiar with their local area and teach them the investigative skills required to be a successful geographer.

-Autumn Term - Students are issued with their own OS map and learn the vital map skills of 6 figure grid references, measuring distance, identifying OS symbols, Making a contour model and describing a route.
+Autumn Term - Students learn the vital map skills of 6 figure grid references, measuring distance, identifying OS symbols, contours and describing a route.

-Winter Term - Students investigate extreme weather and after studying UK floods, Birmingham Tornado and Snow storms in Wiltshire they get the opportunity to work in pairs and investigate an extreme weather event of choice before presenting to the rest of the class.
+Winter Term - Students investigate weather, climate and extreme weather and after studying UK floods, tornado and snow storms they get the opportunity to investigate an extreme weather event of choice.

 Summer Term - The topic of Dynamic coasts will be studied.
 This illustrates how rapidly our coastlines are changing and the factors responsible for it.
 A visit to Lulworth Cove, Durdle Door and Stair Hole will form the basis of a fieldwork investigation.